It's Not Automatically Rude To Talk About Yourself

 Here are a few reasons why someone might go too far with the concept that it's rude to talk about yourself:

 - A common piece of conversation advice is to be more of a listener, take an interest in other people, and that "You'll make way more friends being interested in others than trying to get them interested in you."
 Someone could misinterpret that to mean they should never talk about themselves.
 This suggestion is also often given with a little blurb saying the reason it works so well is that most people are self-involved and love to go on about themselves.
-Someone may take that to mean it's a faux pas to talk about yourself... but most people do it anyway, so you may as well take advantage of that tendency to make your interactions go better.
+Someone may read that as "It's a faux pas to talk about yourself... but most other people do it anyway, so you may as well take advantage of that tendency to make your interactions go better."

 - They learned about conversation mistakes such as "Don't turn everything back to what you want to talk about" or "Don't one-up people", and took it to mean, "Don't talk about yourself at all.
 If you try to, you're probably screwing up in one way or another."

 - They were repeatedly taught it was rude to talk about themselves growing up.
 Not only that, but whenever they did talk about themselves, even in a reasonable way, their parents or relatives chastised or guilt tripped them for it.

 - They were raised by self-centered parents who made every conversation about them, and they vowed never to do the same thing.

 Some people are more likely to embrace the idea that they shouldn't talk about themselves: